hughperkins/coriander/doc/installation.md

 ## Install pre-requisites

+You will need:
-- in each case, you will need python 2.7 available
+- python 2.7
+- llvm 4.0
+- c++ compiler, and cmake

 ### Mac OS X